jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/trackplan/index.md

 When a work item is created byt not assigned to a sprint, the work item is shown in the Incoming Work view.
 As soon as a work item is assigned to a sprint, it is removed from the Incoming Work view.

-In the “Incoming Work” view, you can triage work items in several ways:
+In the Incoming Work view, you can triage work items in several ways:
 - To reject the work item, click the **Trash this item** icon .
 The work item is resolved and its status is changed to Invalid.
 - To accept the work item and assign it to the backlog, click the **Triage to backlog** icon.
 Then, you can evaluate the work item against other work items in the Sprint Planning view and assign the work item to a sprint.
 - To assign the work item to a sprint, open the work item and select a value from the **Planned for** list.